cjkvi/cjkvi-ids/README.md

   table](http://kanji-database.sourceforge.net/charcode/big5.html),
   and HanaMinAFDKO Font support these glyphs in PUA.

-* Compatibility ideographs, whose IDS is not equal to its corresponding unified ideographs, may be used as DCs. (e.g. ⻀)

 * IDS of compatibility ideographs may sometimes have compatibility ideographs as DCs, by mean of clarifying the difference of their structures compared with corresponding unified ideographs.